Join the fifth edition of the Distributed Design Awards!

-Open source, transparency, allows for adaptation and/or customization.
+Open source and transparency, allows for adaptation and/or customization.

 → Circular economy principles

-Local production, smart manufacturing, responsible materials, product life cycle and afterlife.
+Local production, smart manufacturing, responsible materials, convivial tool making, product life cycle and afterlife.

 → Social challenges and human wellbeing

-Both that of the end-user and potential co-producers (socioeconomic business models, regenerative systems, etc.)
+Both of the end-user and potential co-producers are included in co-creation or design (socioeconomic business models, regenerative systems, etc.)